WordPress plugins for food blogs are often installed on a whim, when they shouldn’t be.

-Search engine optimization, structured data, site speed improvements and image compression, which are all powered by WordPress plugins, can benefit food blog readers in a lot of ways but only if the the right tool is applied in the right way.
+Site speed improvements, image compression and recipe SEO which are all powered by WordPress plugins are only helpful if the right tool is configured in the right way.

 - Who developed the plugin?
 Are they credible?